raksha592/Data-Analysis-using-python/Final/Readme.md

 # Analysis on college majors Data set

 The topic has always been debated on- "Which major is considered best for a student, how would it make one successful?"
 The college Majors Data set is the data from the American community survey in the years 2010-2011 which estimated median earnings for recent college graduates broken down by major.
+The survey also conducted gender based analysis and also the average IQ of candidates in each major.

 The Dataset consists of the following the data files:
 1. all-ages.csv: consists of data of students employed full-time, unemployement rates and median pay for all    age groups